Where to plant spring bulbs + spring garden tour

 You can see Doddington Place Gardens’ borders in some other Middlesized Garden posts, including Which Hedge is Right For Your Garden.

-Theming a spring border
+Colour theme a spring border

 There is the ‘Ghost Border’ running alongside the Sunk Garden, where the theme is grey and silver.
 Lucy plants only white spring bulbs here, choosing a range of white daffodils that will flower from February to May.
 Once again, she’ll plant the bulbs in informal groupings with different kinds of daffodils together.